Anna Daniels

-Anna Daniels is an Australian author, comedian, radio producer and television presenter who is arguably most notable for a botched radio interview with Academy Award-winning actor Russell Crowe.
+Anna Daniels is an Australian author, comedian, radio producer, television presenter and actress.
+She is arguably most notable for a botched radio interview with Academy Award-winning actor Russell Crowe, and for her current voice acting role in Bluey, where she voices the recurring character Janelle.

 Early life

 One of five children in her family, Daniels grew up in the Queensland city of Rockhampton.

-Daniels attended local Catholic school, The Cathedral College, where she was school captain, graduating in 1998.

-Since her graduation from the school, Daniels has returned as a special guest on a number of occasions including as Guest of Honour at the school's "Scholar's Assembly" in 2011; to deliver a speech at the school's Academic Awards ceremony in 2015; and to launch her debut novel, Girl in Between in 2017.
+Daniels attended a local Catholic school, The Cathedral College, where she was school captain.
+She graduated in 1998.
+Since her graduation, Daniels has returned as a special guest on a number of occasions including as Guest of Honour at the school's "Scholar's Assembly" in 2011; to deliver a speech at the school's Academic Awards ceremony in 2015; and to launch her debut novel, Girl in Between in 2017.

 After graduating from The Cathedral College, Daniels attended the Queensland University of Technology in Brisbane, where she graduated with a journalism degree majoring in creative writing in 2002.

+Career

 Radio

 Following her graduation from QUT, Daniels completed a six-month internship at ABC Radio Brisbane before returning to Rockhampton to commence work as a producer for ABC Capricornia for two years after which Daniels temporarily relocated to London for a brief period where she worked in a book store.

 Returning to Australia in 2006, Daniels recommenced working for the ABC in Darwin as a field reporter for ABC Radio Darwin.
 It was during her time in the Northern Territory, Daniels began a collaborative partnership with comedian Anne Edmonds.
 The duo were eventually commissioned by the ABC to create an online sketch comedic series Tough at the Top which spawned their most successful sketch, Raylene the Racist.

 Daniels moved to Melbourne in 2009, where she began work at ABC Radio Melbourne, producing the breakfast program, hosted by Red Symons.